KritiCParikh/LearningJourney/Classes&Objects.md

 ```
 # Self and Method Calls

-- You don’t explicitly pass `self` when calling methods.
+- We don’t explicitly pass `self` when calling methods.
 Python automatically passes the object instance.

 ```python
 motorbike1.drive()  # motorbike1 is passed as self
 ```
 # Creating Multiple Objects

-- You can create multiple objects from the same class blueprint.
+- We can create multiple objects from the same class blueprint.

 ```python
 motorbike2 = Motorbike("Suzuki", "Hayabusa", 2023, "Silver")